-Specification Description Electrical input Sine-wave input (50-60 Hz) required Input voltage low range: Minimum: 100 V ac Maximum: 127 V ac Input voltage high range: Minimum: 200 V ac Maximum: 240 V ac Note: For server models with 750-watt ac 80 PLUS Titanium power supplies, 100-127 V ac input voltage is not supported.
-CAUTION: 240 V dc input (input range: 180-300 V dc) is supported in Chinese Mainland ONLY.
-Power supply with 240 V dc input cannot support hot plugging power cord function.
-Before removing the power supply with dc input, please turn off server or disconnect dc power sources at the breaker panel or by turning off the power source.
-Then, remove the power cord.
-Environment The server is supported in the following environment: Note: This server is designed for standard data center environment and recommended to be placed in industrial data center.
-Air temperature: Operating: ASHRAE class A2: 10-35°C (50-95°F); when the altitude exceeds 900 m (2953 ft), the maximum ambient temperature value decreases by 1°C (1.8°F) with every 300 m (884 ft) of altitude increase.
-ASHRAE class A3: 5-40°C (41-104°F); when the altitude exceeds 900 m (2953 ft), the maximum ambient temperature value decreases by 1°C (1.8°F) with every 175 m (574 ft) of altitude increase.
-ASHRAE class A4: 5-45°C (41-113°F); when the altitude exceeds 900 m (2953 ft), the maximum ambient temperature value decreases by 1°C (1.8°F) with every 125 m (410 ft) of altitude increase.
-Server off: 5-45°C (41-113°F) Shipping or storage: -40-60°C (-40-140°F) Maximum altitude: 3050 m (10 000 ft) Relative humidity (non-condensing): Operating: ASHRAE class A2: 8%-80%; maximum dew point: 21°C (70°F) ASHRAE class A3: 8%-85%; maximum dew point: 24°C (75°F) ASHRAE class A3: 8%-90% Particulate contamination Attention: Airborne particulates and reactive gases acting alone or in combination with other environmental factors such as humidity or temperature might pose a risk to the server.
-Note: Your server complies with ASHRAE class A2 specifications.
-The server performance might be impacted when the system operating temperature is outside the ASHRAE A2 specifications.
-Depending on the hardware configuration, some server models comply with ASHRAE class A4 specifications, the server models must meet the following hardware configuration requirements at the same time: Two power supplies are installed.
+Specification Description Minimal configuration for debugging One processor in processor socket 1 One DIMM in slot 3 One power supply Three system fans (fan 1 to fan 3) Acoustical noise emissions Sound power level, idle 5.4 bels, minimum 5.5 bels, typical 5.6 bels, maximum Sound power level, operating 5.4 bels, minimum 5.6 bels, typical 5.6 bels, maximum Notes: These sound power levels are measured in controlled acoustical environments according to procedures specified by ISO 7779 and are reported in accordance with ISO 9296.
+The declared acoustic noise levels are based on specified configurations and they may change depending on configurations/conditions.
+Environment The declared acoustic noise levels may increase greatly, if high-power components are installed, for example, some high-power NICs, CPUs, and GPU The server is supported in the following environment: Note: This server is designed for standard data center environment and recommended to be placed in industrial data center. • Air temperature: - Operating: - ASHRAE class A2: 10-35°C (50-95°F); when the altitude exceeds 900 m (2953 ft), the maximum ambient temperature value decreases by 1°C (1.8°F) with every 300 m (984 ft) of altitude increase. - ASHRAE class A3 (for some models): 5-40°C (41-104°F); when the altitude exceeds 900 m (2953 ft), the maximum ambient temperature value decreases by 1°C (1.8°F) with every 175 m (574 ft) of altitude increase. - ASHRAE class A4 (for some models): 5-45°C (41-113°F); when the altitude exceeds 900 m (2953 ft), the maximum ambient temperature value decreases by 1°C (1.8°F) with every 125 m (410 ft) of altitude increase. - Server off: 5-45°C (41-113°F) - Shipping or storage: -40-60°C (-40-140°F) • Maximum altitude: 3050 m (10 000 ft) • Relative humidity (non-condensing): - Operating: - ASHRAE class A2: 8%-80%; maximum dew point: 21°C (70°F) - ASHRAE class A3: 8%-85%; maximum dew point: 24°C (75°F)

+Specification Description

+ASHRAE class A4: 8%-90%; maximum dew point: 24°C (75°F)

+- Shipping or storage: 8%-90%

+Particulate contamination

+Attention: Airborne particulates and reactive gases acting alone or in combination with other environmental factors such as humidity or temperature might pose a risk to the server.

+Notes:

+Your server complies with ASHRAE class A2 specifications.
+If your server comes with Intel Xeon 6240C processor, the operating temperature is equal to or less than 30 °C (86°F).
+The server performance might be impacted if one system fan fails.
+For server models with four 3.5-inch drive bays and server models with eight 2.5-inch drive bays, within the ASHRAE class A2 specifications, Intel Xeon 8164 processor is not supported if one system fan fails.
+For server models with four 3.5-inch drive bays and server models with eight 2.5-inch drive bays, within the operating temperature of 27 °C (81°F), Intel Xeon 6252N processor is not supported with full performance if one system fan fails.

+Depending on the hardware configuration, some server models comply with ASHRAE class A3 and class A4 specifications if no system fan fails.
+To comply with ASHRAE class A3 and class A4 specifications, the server models must meet the following hardware configuration requirements at the same time:

+- Two power supplies are installed.

 NVMe drive is not installed.

-NVMe drive is not installed.
+NVMe PCle flash adapter is not installed.

+DCPMM memory is not installed.

+The following processors are not installed: Intel Xeon 6140, 6140M, or 6152.

+For a list of supported processors, see: https://serverproven.lenovo.com/